moves-rwth/storm/documentation/usage/properties.md

 ### Obtaining Probabilities

-Although formally not allowed in PCTL/CSL, one can also request probability of of fulfilling a path formula from each state.
+Although formally not allowed in PCTL/CSL, one can also request probability of fulfilling a path formula from each state.
 Instead of comparing to a given value `P{op} b [ phi ]`, one can write `P=? [ phi ]` to obtain the actual values rather then obtaining a truth value.

 ### Nondeterministic Models